Mick Ronson: Death and legacy

 Ronson died of liver cancer on 29 April 1993, aged 46.
-On 6 May, his funeral was held in a Mormon chapel in London, as he had been raised in the Church of Jesus Christ of Latter-day Saints.
+On 6 May, his funeral was held in a Mormon chapel in London, as he had grown up in the Church of Jesus Christ of Latter-day Saints.

 In his memory, the Mick Ronson Memorial Stage was constructed in Queen's Gardens, Hull.
 In 2015, Steve Harley of Cockney Rebel pledged to help raise funds for a new memorial to Ronson.
 In April 2016, Harley played for free at the Hull City Hall to help kick start the appeal.

 A new 8 ft guitar sculpture memorial to Ronson, designed by student Janis Skodins, was unveiled on 2 June 2017 in Hull's East Park, where Ronson used to work as a gardener, now known as the Michael Ronson Garden of Reflection.
 As part of the Hull 2017 UK City of Culture event programme, a show entitled "Turn and Face the Strange" was created to tell Ronson's story, comprising audio recordings of people who grew up with him in Hull.

 The show was written by Garry Burnett and Rupert Creed, and featured audio clips from friends and family, video, live narration and songs performed by a live rock band, which included ex-Rats bass player Keith 'Ched' Cheesman on guitar, Hull-born John Bentley (from Squeeze and a friend of Ronson's) on bass, plus John Cambridge, the ex-Rats and Hype drummer who introduced Ronson to Bowie, on drums, fronted on vocals by Hull musician Kristian Eastwood (ex JoKeRz) and rounded out with Hull singer/guitarist Bobby Joyce.
 In August 2017 there were six sell-out performances, at the Freedom Centre on Preston Road, close to where Ronson had grown up and is buried.
 There was a second run of the show, at the larger Hull Truck Theatre, which played to another six sell-out audiences, in February 2018, followed by a further ten show sell-out run in April and May 2019.
 In August 2019, a new mural designed by artists Lydia Caprani and the Spray Creative group was completed in Bilton Grange.

+Beside Bowie: The Mick Ronson Story

 In October 2017 the documentary, Beside Bowie: The Mick Ronson Story, was released by Gross US and directed by Jon Brewer.
 The documentary covers Ronson's life and his first meeting with David Bowie, along with his influence on Bowie's rise to fame.
-With narration by David Bowie, archive footage and contributions from Angie Bowie, Ronson's sister, Maggi, and his wife, Suzanne Fussey, Lou Reed, Rick Wakeman, Toni Visconti, Ian Hunter, Bob Harris and many others who knew or worked with Ronson.
+With narration by David Bowie, archive footage and contributions from Bowie's ex-wife Angie, Ronson's sister, Maggi, and his wife, Suzanne Fussey, Lou Reed, Rick Wakeman, Tony Visconti, Ian Hunter, Bob Harris, and many others who knew or worked with Ronson.